ishfulthinking/ishfulthinking.github.io/projects/media/bootstrap/README.md

 }
 ```

-And the final result is (image a drum roll here):
+And the final result is (imagine a drum roll here):

 ![Progress pic 1](progress2.PNG)